 Now, we are done with all configurations and setup.
 Let’s run the application in debug mode and check if logs are going into Azure portal.

-Try to navigate through the links in the application so that more logs can be generated and then login to Azure portal to check the logs.
+Navigate through the links in the app.
+With this, relatively more logs can be generated.
+After then, log in to the Azure portal to review all the logs.

 NLog allows several targets at the same time, therefore, it is preferred extensively.
 In the example here, we only configured one target.
 However, only by modifying the NLog.config file with new targets and the related rules, we can send telemetry to other targets, including the files, database, and other services.